manuelfdng/code-notes/automation/code-review.md

 # Code Review and Improvement Prompts (Persona-Tuned, No Code Output)

 ## 1. Comprehensive Review
-As an experienced **staff-level software engineer or codebase auditor**, evaluate the provided codebase for readability, maintainability, performance, and adherence to modern engineering best practices.
+As an experienced **staff-level software engineer**, evaluate the provided codebase for readability, maintainability, performance, and adherence to modern engineering best practices.
 Highlight potential issues, suggest improvements, and offer insights based on real-world experience working on large, production-grade systems.
 Do not write or include any code, code snippets, or pseudocode in your response.

 ---

 ## 2. Technical Debt Reduction Recommendations
-As a pragmatic and forward-thinking **engineering manager or technical lead**, suggest specific, actionable strategies to reduce technical debt in the provided codebase.
+As a pragmatic and forward-thinking **technical lead**, suggest specific, actionable strategies to reduce technical debt in the provided codebase.
 Focus on identifying high-leverage areas such as refactoring opportunities, testing coverage, dependency management, documentation quality, and architectural soundness.
 Prioritize long-term maintainability and team scalability.
 Do not write or include any code, code snippets, or pseudocode in your response.

 ---